-You are hereby notified that the Annual Meeting of Stockholders of The Middleby Corporation (the "Company") will be held at the Company's offices located at 1400 Toastmaster Drive, Elgin, Illinois at 10:00 a.m. local time, on Thursday, May 16, 1996, for the following purposes:
+You are hereby notified that the Annual Meeting of Stockholders of The Middleby Corporation (the "Company") will be held at the Company's facility located at 1400 Toastmaster Drive, Elgin, Illinois at 10:30 a.m., local time, on Tuesday, May 12, 1998, for the following purposes:

-- To consider a proposal to amend the Company's Certificate of Incorporation and By-Laws to increase the number of directors permitted by those documents from nine to eleven. - 2.
-To elect directors as follows: (a) if Proposal 1 is approved, eleven directors will be elected to hold office until the 1997 Annual Meeting; and (b) if Proposal 1 is rejected, seven directors will be elected to hold office until the 1997 Annual Meeting. - To approve amendments to the Company's Amended and Restated 1989 Stock Incentive Plan. - 4.
-To consider a proposal to ratify the selection of Arthur Andersen LLP as independent auditors of the Company for the fiscal year ending December 28, 1996. - 5.
+1. To elect ten directors to hold office until the 1999 Annual Meeting.

+- 2. To consider a proposal to adopt the 1998 Stock Incentive Plan of the Company. - To consider a proposal to ratify the selection of Arthur Andersen LLP as independent auditors of the Company for the fiscal year ending January 2, 1999. - 4.
 To transact such other business as may properly come before the Meeting or any adjournment thereof.

-The Board of Directors has fixed the close of business on March 22, 1996 as the record date for the determination of stockholders entitled to notice of and to vote at the Meeting.
+The Board of Directors has fixed the close of business on March 27, 1998 as the record date for the determination of stockholders entitled to notice of and to vote at the Meeting.